Sites

 Managing Sites via API

-Texture's REST API exposes endpoints to list, fetch, and update Site data.
+Texture's REST API exposes endpoints to create, list, fetch, and update Site data.
 Key calls include:

 -